tmcgilchrist/durin/doc/object-files.md

  * __debug_str_offs - The string offsets table for the strings in `__debug_str`.
  * __debug_names - Lookup table by name for global objects, types and functions.
 Replaces the .debug_pubnames and .debug_pubtypes from DWARF 4.

-Initally GCC and Clang both emit DWARF 5 32 bit format so we will support that first.
+Initially GCC and Clang both emit DWARF 5 32 bit format so we will support that first.

 ## MacOS commands